Using Generative AI for Academic Assignments

 Le Moyne College Policies on Generative AI

-Here at Le Moyne College, your faculty will identify in the syllabus IF they wish for you to use generative AI on your course assignments, and HOW they want you to use generative AI on your course assignments.
-Your professor will choose one of these three general syllabus statements and share it in their syllabus for your course:
+Here at Le Moyne College, your faculty can identify in the syllabus IF they wish for you to use generative AI on your course assignments, and HOW they want you to use generative AI on your course assignments.
+Your professor may choose one of these three general syllabus statements and share it in their syllabus for your course:

 Generative AI Prohibited